College visits are so exciting! Sure, they can be nerve-wracking and your student might have a million questions all at once:

 - Step 7: Ask great questions!

-Visiting colleges is the best way to figure out whether you’ve found your match.
+Visiting colleges is the best way to figure out whether your child has found the right match.
 The internet, despite all of its wonderfulness, cannot tell you exactly what it feels like to be on campus.
 It can’t show you the warmth of the professors or the friendliness of the students.
-It can’t prove how delicious the food is or how much your admission counselor cares about you.
+It can’t prove how delicious the food is or how much your admission counselor cares about

-You can do a number of things when you’re on your college visit:
+You can do a number of things when you’re on a college visit:

 - Take a tour